25 min read (6,193 words)

-But – and I’ve said this before – when you START making money in a niche, that you have, at least a *small* interest in…
+But – and I’ve said this before – when you START making money in a niche that you have, at least a small interest in…

 It’s pretty easy to become passionate about the subject, believe me.

-For that reason, spend some time away from the computer, and…
+For that reason, spend some time away from the computer and…

 list, list, list.

 Write down everything you can think of that interests you in some small way.
-To spark ideas, think of the books and magazines you read, you prior experience (jobs), what people come to your for advice about, where you see yourself providing the most VALUE to people, etc.
+To spark ideas, think of the books and magazines you read, your prior experience (jobs), what people come to your for advice about, where you see yourself providing the most VALUE to people, etc.